Climate Competitiveness:

 While our Board and corporate client work has always considered climate change an important part of the equation when looking at the future, recently there has been a new strategy taken up by some of the world’s most successful companies.

-As recorded in detain in my older books, World Inc, and The Surprising Solution, this major change involves external pressures transforming the smart corporations to what I call “climate competitiveness”.
-In this article, I wish give you insights into some of this fascinating work, and the principles that have emerged, as I worked with five large corporation on climate competitiveness in this last decade of my career, often running 40 person councils of mixed external experts with internal decisionmakers, from CEOs, CFOs, general counsels, and key financial executives. believe this social response approach brings hope and social charity not just to business looking to create profit, but for all of us looking to address climate change and create a better world.
+As recorded in detail in my older books, World Inc, and The Surprising Solution, this major change involves external pressures transforming the smart corporations to what I call “climate competitiveness”.
+In this article, I wish to give you insights into some of this fascinating work, and the principles that have emerged, as I worked with five large corporation on climate competitiveness in this last decade of my career, often running 40 person councils of mixed external experts with internal decision makers, from CEOs, CFOs, general counsels, and key financial executives. believe this social response approach brings hope and social charity not just to business looking to create profit, but for all of us looking to address climate change and create a better world.

 What is Climate Competitiveness?